 - English speaking guide for each area as per program

-- Entry fees for all sightseeing as mentioned on the program
+- Entry fees for all sightseeing as mentioned in the program

 - All shows as per program

-- International travel to Hanoi, and travel from Siem Reap
+- International flights to Hanoi and from Siem Reap

 - Travel insurance